 - Wash your hands regularly to remove infectious bad bacteria.

-We hope you enjoyed reading our health and fitness advice.
+We hope you enjoyed reading our tips for how to stay fit and healthy on holiday.
 As you’ve learned, there are a ton of benefits to staying fit and well on your trip and we hope we’ve inspired you to put some of them to good use.
 What are your thoughts about eating well and exercising on holiday?
 We love you to share your own advice with us in the comments below.